De Quervain's Tenosynovitis

 - Take regular non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, as needed.
 It my take 2-4 weeks before an improvement in your symptoms is noted

 - There are no specific limitations on what you can and cannot do

 - No, these injuries often settle without further treatment

-- If you are experiencing ongoing significant pain after a few weeks of treatment, please see your GP as they can determine if a referral to orthopaedics is appropriate at this stage
+- If you are experiencing ongoing significant pain after a few weeks of treatment, please see your GP to determine if a referral to orthopaedics is appropriate

 - Occasionally you may need further treatment from the orthopaedic team